RustedDart/overrustle-scraper/README.md

 So I decided to create this tool so people can keep their personal twitch chat archive.

-This little tool allows you to download all existing chat data from all channels caputred by overrustlelogs.net.
+This little tool allows you to download all existing chat data from all channels captured by overrustlelogs.net.

 I'm not affiliated with overrustlelogs.net or twitch.